-Times are tough, and depending on your mindset, times are always tough.
-Or they can be challenging; times that you can learn from, become stronger from and learn about yourself, recognising your accomplishments.
+When it comes to the importance of having a growth mindset, times are tough.
+Yet depending on your mindset, times are always tough, or they can be challenging; times that you can learn from, become stronger from and learn about yourself and your accomplishments.

 If you had to pick one of the following two options, what type of person are you: